GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ### Agency Governance

-In most agencies, a PAM Program is subordinate to or interacts with multiple other agency programs.
+In most agencies, a Privileged User Program is subordinate to or interacts with multiple other agency programs.
 - **High Value Asset** - [OMB Memo 19-03](https://www.whitehouse.gov/wp-content/uploads/2018/12/M-19-03.pdf){:target="_blank"}{:rel="noopener noreferrer"} outlines requirements to identify, track, and manage an agencies most critical assets.
 [Amplifying guidance from CISA](https://www.cisa.gov/sites/default/files/publications/Securing%20High%20Value%20Assets_Version%201.1_July%202018_508c.pdf){:target="_blank"}{:rel="noopener noreferrer"} recommended using unique accounts, logging key security events, and implementing multi-factor authentication for all HVA users, but particularly privileged users.
 - **Insider Threat** - Include programs to detect and prevent the unauthorized disclosure of sensitive information.
 An insider threat program consists of capabilities that provide access to information; centralized information integration, analysis, and response; employee insider threat awareness training; and the monitoring of user activity on government computers.
 - **Cybersecurity / ICAM** - Responsible for identity, credential, and access management services and coordination.